 Global Mind Tests

-Free online cognitive tests without registration – reaction time test, IQ test free, memory test online, attention and focus tests.
+Free cognitive and brain tests without registration – reaction time tests, memory tests, attention and focus tests

 Speed / reaction time